22 Small Business Tax Deductions to Know in 2025

 5. Child Care Facilities for Employees

-If you provide child care for your employees either on-site or through a contract with an outside facility, you could be eligible for the Child Care Credit.
-The credit is available for child care expenses up to a cap of $3,000 for one child and $6,000 for two or more.
+If you provide child care for your employees either on-site or through a contract with an outside facility, you could be eligible for the Credit for Employer-Provided Childcare Facilities and Services.
+The credit is available for 25% of the care facility expenditures plus 10% of the resource and referral costs.
+It’s capped at $150,000 per tax year.
 You would claim it by filling out Form 8882.

 If you loaned money to an employee, client, or supplier and it wasn’t paid back, or if you made credit sales to customers that were never paid, you may be able to claim the outstanding debt as a business tax deduction.

-Typically, you need to have proof that it was indeed a business debt and not a personal loan to write off these debts.
+Typically, to write off these debts, you need to have proof that it was indeed a business debt and not a personal loan.

 7. Business Meals